ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/FollowPath.rst

   ====== =======

   Description
-        Mapped name of the controller plugin type to use, e.g. FollowPath.
+        Mapped name of the controller plugin type to use, e.g. follow_path.

 :goal_checker_id: